dlentrodt/pyrot/README.md

 - **Transfer matrix formalism** (also known as Parratt's formalism) to calculate cavity scattering.
 - **Linear dispersion theory** to compute linear scattering (i.e. in the weak driving limit) when two-level atoms are present inside the cavity.
 - Calculation of the cavity **Green's function** via a recursive algorithm.
+- Via the Green's function, one can set up **Markovian Master equations** for the atom ensemble at weak light-matter coupling.

 Note that this software and its algorithms are mainly designed with the goal